jlusPrivat/RAAM-WP/doc/serverCommands.md

 * **enumSessions**: Sent by the client as a request to receive all audio sessions or detailed information about one particular session.
 The server responds with one "sess" action per audio session.
 Additional optional keys: `si`.
 Additional required keys: `di`.
 * **enumSessions**: When sent by the server, all sessions may have changed and should be re enumerated by the client.
 Additional required keys: `di`.
 * **dev**: Sent by the client, when changes are supposed to be made.
 Additional required keys: `di`.
 Additional optional keys: `m`, `l`.
 * **dev**: Sent by the server, when changes were made to a device, or when "enumDevices" was called, or when a new device was added, or when a device was removed.
-When a new device was added or when all devices are enumerated, all optional keys become required keys.
+When a new device was added or when "enumDevices" was called, all optional keys become required keys.
 Additional required keys: `di`, `dc`.
 Additional optional keys: `ddl`, `dds`, `dff`, `m`, `l`.
 * **sess**: Sent by the client, when changes are supposed to be made.
 Additional required keys: `si`, `di`.
 Additional optional keys: `sic`, `m`, `l`.
 * **sess**: Sent by the server, when changes were made to a session, or when "enumSessions" was called, or when a new session was added, or when a session was removed.
-When a new session was added or when all sessions are enumerated, all optional keys become required keys.
-Addtional required keys: `di`, `si`.
-Additional optional keys: `sc`, `sdn`, `sic`, `m`, `l`
+When a new session was added or "enumSessions" was called, all optional keys become required keys.
+Additional required keys: `di`, `si`.
+Additional optional keys: `sc`, `sdn`, `sic`, `m`, `l`.

 ### Overview of all possible keys
 Key | Description